seanjyjy/ModuleFuture/README.md

 5. As a student, I want to know what my categorical CAP is so that I can better understand my strengths and weaknesses and choose the right modules to take.
 6. As a student, I want to know the intensity and workload of a module so that I can better plan what modules to take.

-## Preliminary Survey[^1]
+## Preliminary Survey

-To get a better understanding of the difficulties faced by current NUS Computing students on the matters related to modules and general academic life, we have done a preliminary survey on a small sample size of 16 SOC students.
+To get a better understanding of the difficulties faced by current NUS Computing students on the matters related to modules and general academic life, we have done a preliminary [survey](https://drive.google.com/file/d/1aeXrTT6FEH8Iqp3SBMeEOW-viN8mYuVy/view?usp=sharing) on a small sample size of 16 SOC students.
 The general consensus among students seems to be that most are unsure of which focus areas to choose because they do not know which field they are good in and are not well-informed of what each focus area is.
 Many students also highlighted that them being unaware of the workload and difficulty of each module forms the main difficulty while planning for modules to take in each semester.
 This further points to a clear lack of transparency in each module, disallowing students from making informed decisions in their module planning.

 ## Comparison with other similar platforms